project-feynman/v2/doc/contrarian_beliefs.md

 10) [When you see someone in hell, get ice cream with them.](./doc/never_abandoned.md)

 11) You go to MIT to learn how to think - you learn how to think by

+  - a website that let's you find study groups spontaneously
+  - a conspiracy to change MIT's student culture, then the world's.
+  - a place where individuals practice to become competent, articulate thinkers